ilyasergey/YSC2229/source/week-05-functors.rst

 * File ``ArrayUtil.ml``, search for ``Week 05 definitions``

-The machinery to print whole arrays, as well as their sub-arrays has been prven very useful in the previous examples.
+The machinery to print whole arrays, as well as their sub-arrays has proven very useful in the previous examples.
 Let us now generalise it for the future use.

 The functor ``ArrayPrinter`` below takes a module parameter ``P`` with some type ``t`` and a function ``pp`` (short name for *pretty-print*),